Laserkanon/thread-pilot/README.md

 1. Cloning the repository.
 2. Ensuring prerequisites are installed (.NET 8, Docker).
 3. Reading this `README.md` to understand the project structure and design.
-4. Running `docker-compose up --build` to get a fully working local environment in a single step.
+4. Running `docker-compose -f docker-compose.local.yml up --build` to get a fully working local environment in a single step.

 ### AI-Assisted Development